Badagry: The Royal Palace of Mobee

 The Royal Palace Of Mobee is a historical Slave Relics museum housed in a 19th-century colonial building.
 It is a repository of the role played by local "Chief Mobee" in conniving with slave masters to capture locals during the transatlantic slave trade, as well as the opposite role played by of his son in overturning slavery in the area.
 The museum shows evidence of the arrival of Europeans to the Badagry area and the origins of the humans traded for money, gin and other things.
 Artefacts that are reminders of the savagery of the capture, entrapment, and enslavement of African people include yokes, chains, a mouth lock to silence the captives, and handcuffs for children.
 Historical records provide visitors with information about the terrible conditions faced by the slaves during the passage, and images provide representations of life on the plantations.
 It is a source often referenced during Black History Month.

-The first story building in Nigeria
+The first storey building in Nigeria

-The first-story building is located in Badagry, Lagos State.
+The first-storey building is located in Badagry, Lagos State.
 The foundation of the building was started in 1842 and completed in 1845.
 It was erected by Reverend Henry Townsend of the Church Missionary Society (CMS).
 Samuel Ajayi Crowther, the first African CMS Bishop, lived there when he undertook the translation of the Holy Bible from English to Yoruba.
 It was also used as a Vicarage for Saint Thomas Anglican church.